orcunuso/ocinfo/README.md

-# OCinfo

 ![OCinfo](https://github.com/vorcunus/ocinfo/blob/main/png/ocinfo.png?raw=true)

 OCinfo is a tool written in pure Go that was influenced from the hassles of managing multiple OpenShift clusters and the need to improve visibility.
-What it simple does is to get data from OpenShift APIs with the read-only credentials provided, prints out all the data in a pretty, human-readable and analyzable Microsoft Excel &trade; spreadsheet document and save it as a local xlsx file.
+What it simple does is to get data from OpenShift APIs with the readonly credentials provided, prints out all the data in a pretty, human-readable and analyzable Microsoft Excel &trade; spreadsheet document and save it as a local xlsx file.
 With Go, this can be done with an independent binary distribution across all platforms that Go supports, including Linux, MacOS, Windows and ARM.

 ## Installation